iosif-castrucci/freeCodeCamp/Responsive Web Design Certification/2-secondSection/Learn Typography by building a Nutrition Label/README.md

-In this project i learned how make a perfect typography project. thanks freeCodeCamp
+In this project i learned how how to style text, adjust line height, and position your text using CSS. thanks freeCodeCamp.

 run code: